 “No, it’s not.
 But I have to do this.
 And I asked you to come and stay with me here.
-You would also have a chance to experience Mumbai’s lifestyle, travel in local trains, and eat the delicious and famous Pav Bhaji.”
+You would also have a chance to experience Mumbai’s lifestyle, travel in local trains, and eat delicious food, not to forget the famous Pav Bhaji.”

 “Let’s see if we can come for a few days.
 Only if your dad takes some time off from work.
 But he won’t.”

 “Mom, I am getting late.
 And my battery is also low.
-Because we have been talking continuously from the last hour, I haven’t been able to charge my phone.”
+Because we have been talking continuously for the last hour, I haven’t been able to charge my phone.”

 “Yes, blame everything on your poor mom.
 We are the source of all your troubles.
 If Somesh wouldn’t have come here, then you wouldn’t have got this wild idea.”

 “Chill, mom, one year has already passed.
 Now only two years left.
 But I am preparing you, from now only.
 I would like to go for further studies here and also get some valuable work experience before coming home.”

 “Huh, okay.
 I cry for you, but that doesn’t change anything for you kids nowadays.”

 “Beta, I just miss you.
 We two are left alone here.
 You and Somesh, both in Mumbai, we feel all alone.”